fscorrupt/awesome-stars/README.md

 - [iantrich/restriction-card](https://github.com/iantrich/restriction-card) - 🔒 Apply restrictions to Lovelace cards
 - [vwh/sqlite-online](https://github.com/vwh/sqlite-online) - Lightweight, secure, and WebAssembly-powered SQLite viewer and editor—works entirely in your browser
 - [briefercloud/briefer](https://github.com/briefercloud/briefer) - Dashboards and notebooks in a single place.
 Create powerful and flexible dashboards using code, or build beautiful Notion-like notebooks and share them with your team.
 - [johannesjo/super-productivity](https://github.com/johannesjo/super-productivity) - Super Productivity is an advanced todo list app with integrated Timeboxing and time tracking capabilities.
-It also comes with integrations for Jira, Gitlab, GitHub and Open Project.
+It also comes with integrations for Jira, GitLab, GitHub and Open Project.
 - [Mastermindzh/tidal-hifi](https://github.com/Mastermindzh/tidal-hifi) - The web version of Tidal running in electron with hifi support thanks to widevine.
 - [meltylabs/melty](https://github.com/meltylabs/melty) - Chat first code editor.
 To download the packaged app:
 - [thomasloven/lovelace-more-info-card](https://github.com/thomasloven/lovelace-more-info-card) - 🔹 Display the more-info dialog of any entity as a lovelace card